My Favorite Story This Year

 I sat in on a congressional hearing where human rights experts and Congolese activists gave compelling, and at times heartbreaking, accounts of the DRC’s looming crisis to a crowded audience and nearly empty panel; only one member of Congress, Jim McGovern (D-Mass.), attended.
 Then I sat down for a closed-door meeting with one of the DRC’s most prominent and charismatic opposition leaders, Moise Katumbi.
 It was a sobering day — the DRC draws so little attention compared with other crises around the world, even though the stakes are so high.
 Because what happens in the DRC rarely stays in the DRC; it was the epicenter of a conflict known as “Africa’s World War” from 1997 to 2003 that killed up to 5 million, according to some estimates.
 Protests have been bloody, albeit relatively muted, as the country waits with bated breath on negotiations between Kabila and opposition leaders.
 But activists in Kinshasa and experts I’ve talked to since say things could get much, much worse if no deal is struck soon.

-Read the original article: Punished U.S. Navy Officer Believes He Prevented a War With Iran RETURN TO LIST.
+Read the original article: Defusing a Ticking Time Bomb in Kinshasa RETURN TO LIST.

 The nightmare and the American dream.